Updated: May 15, 2021

 You have 20 minutes to write an essay explaining how the points in the lecture oppose the points made in the reading.

-Do you need your essay checked for grammar errors?
+Do you need individual one-on-one help with essay writing?
 Click here.

 If you want to improve your Writing Task #1 and you need detailed direction and help, check out TOEFL Land's "Master Writing Task 1" course here.